 Without anyone showing them undivided attention, they’ll exit the setting to not be seen.
-They’d rather portray themselves to be busy rather than lonesome, even if that portrayal is not true.
+They’d rather portray themselves to be busy than lonesome, even if that portrayal is not true.

 With each iteration of them being present at a specified event, they’ll follow the same principles.
-They will reward those who speak with the with their presence.
+They will reward those who speak with them with their presence.
 If dialogue with them is stopped however, they’ll be motivated to disappear.

 Conversations They Control / Lead